Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Core Concepts in Dynamical Systems Theory

 Consider a DS defined by $(\mathbb{R},E,\Phi_t)$.
 For $t \rightarrow -\infty$ and $t \rightarrow \infty$, $\Phi_t(\bm{x}_0)$ will often converge to certain sets for an $\bm{x}_0 \in E$, called the $\alpha$ and $\omega$ limit sets, respectively \cite{guckenheimer_nonlinear_1983}: \begin{definition} For a flow $\Phi_t: E \to E$ and initial condition $\mathbf{x}_0 \in E$, the $\omega$-limit set (forward limit set) of $\mathbf{x}_0$ is defined as

 and the $\alpha$-limit set (backward limit set) as

 where the overline denotes closure of the set. \end{definition} Often these sets are isolated points (equilibria), closed orbits (limit cycles), quasi-periodic sets densely filling a torus (i.e., $\alpha(\mathbf{x}_0),\omega(\mathbf{x}_0)=\mathbb{T}^k$), or chaotic sets, although there are several other possibilities like manifolds of dense (non-isolated) equilibria or cycles, homoclinic orbits (connecting an equilibrium to itself), heteroclinic orbits (connecting two different equilibria), or the entire state space, for instance.
+An \textit{attractor} is a special type of $\omega$-limit set with the following properties: